Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 <img src="https://i.imgur.com/wyS2TzB.png">

-We're using controlled `<input>`s here, however, the `handleChange` method in the `onChange` is not yet implemented - here's the finished product:
+We're using controlled `<input>`s here, however, the `handleChange` function in the `onChange` is not yet implemented - here's the finished product:

 ```javascript
  function handleChange(e) {